 Signing up to a house sitting platform is just one part of the process to becoming a house sitter.
-It's probably the easiest step, but paying for this match-making service will not by itself make you a successful sitter.
+It's probably the easiest step, but this match-making service will not, by itself, make you a successful sitter.

 You'll need to create a great profile that helps you stand out from other applicants.
 Some home owners in top locations get 100+ applications, and profiles that do not show references, pictures and a well-thought out introduction will simply not make it through to selection.

 It's important too that you understand the original ethos behind house sitting.

 Home owners are opening up their homes to strangers, allowing them to look after their most precious possessions.
 So for many home owners it's about personal connections.
 As no money is changing hands, trust has to be established by making things personal and building a relationship.
 This isn't always the case, but it's something to be aware of when applying for sits.

 Think always about what you're bringing to this exchange, and don't make house sitting all about you and what you want.

 Remember "fair exchange" at all times and you can't go too far wrong.